 Advanced imaging techniques can be used to help our highly trained physicians diagnose medical conditions and assess injury impact far more quickly and accurately than other, more traditional approaches.
 Diagnostic imaging includes techniques such as:

-- Magnetic Resonance Imaging (MRI), which uses a magnet, radio waves and a computer (i.e., no radiation) to create detailed, two- and three-dimensional pictures of your organs and tissues.
+- Magnetic resonance imaging (MRI), which uses a magnet, radio waves and a computer (i.e., no radiation) to create detailed, 2- and 3-dimensional pictures of your organs and tissues.

-- Ultrasound, which uses high frequency sound waves to create images of the soft tissue surrounding bones and joints and observe them in real time as the patient moves.
+- Ultrasound, which uses high-frequency sound waves to create images of the soft tissue surrounding bones and joints and observe them in real time as you move.

 These imaging techniques can also be used in combination with other technologies to allow our specialists to deliver innovative and minimally invasive treatments for a broad range of conditions.
 For example: